 This certificate policy issued by První certifikační autorita, a.s., takes force and effect on the date mentioned above in Table 1.
-The use of the newly added procedures for authentication of individual identity described in chapters 3.2.3.1.2 and 3.2.3.1.3 is subject to their approval by the supervisory body.
+The use of the newly added procedure for authentication of individual identity described in chapter 3.2.3.1.2 is subject to its approval by the supervisory body.